gviga/gviga.github.io/_news/announcement_nam.md

 related_posts: false
 ---

-Our paper 'NAM: Neural Adjoint Maps for refining shape correspondences' with Maks Ovsjanikov and Simone Melzi has been accepted to SIGGRAPH (Journal track).
+🎉 Our paper **NAM: Neural Adjoint Maps for refining shape correspondences** (with Maks Ovsjanikov and Simone Melzi) has been published in ACM Transactions on Graphics!
+Currently in Vancouver at **SIGGRAPH 2025** presenting our work.